-This past weekend, in the beginning of September 2019, I did something big.
-I swallowed my nerves and headed out solo to go to Borderless Live – a festival style conference event for content creators.
+This past weekend, I did something big.
+I swallowed my nerves and headed out solo to go to Borderless Live.
+Borderless Live is a festival style conference event for content creators.
 As you would imagine with a name like Borderless, it was mostly focussed on travel content creation and linking travel influencers with travel brands.
+The conference took place at the Tobacco Docks in East London the first weekend of September.

 I am by no means an ‘influencer’.
 I have been writing this blog for just over a year now.
 People read it, but not that many in the grand scheme of blogging.
-I only hit 1000 followers on Instagram a month ago.
-So what an earth am I doing going to an event like this?
+I only hit 1000 followers on Instagram a month before I went.
+So what an earth was I doing going to an event like this?

 I figured, you have to start somewhere.